Grain and Equipment Storage Building

 Toward the back end of that contraption was the twine mechanism that would spool off some twine, wrap the bale up nice and tight across the length of the bale and spit it out the back.
 It would leave behind a field of bales.
 Each bale weighed 60 to 70 lbs.

-Following behind behind the baler there was usually another group with a tractor pulling a wagon and every person with a baling hook in each hand.
+Following behind the baler, there was usually another group with a tractor pulling a wagon, and every person had a baling hook in each hand.
 They would stab two sides of the bale, pick it up and attempt to throw it up onto the wagon.

-There were one of more of us on the wagon that would use their hooks to pile each bale onto a nice and hopefully stable stack.
+There was one or more of us on the wagon that would use their hooks to pile each bale onto a nice and hopefully stable stack.

 Though it was physically the hardest task to do on the farm, I would take it over walking soybean or milo fields any day.
 This ends my “Complete Works of Baling Hay” dissertation.